inancdericioglu/inancdericioglu.github.io/_posts/2019-5-27-CNN_Text_Classification.md

 ### Convolution over Word Sequences

 Let’s look at an example of what a pair (a 2-gram) of filtered word embeddings will look like.
-Below, we have a toy example that shows each word encoded as an embedding with 3 values, usually this will contain many more values, but this is for ease of visualization.
+Below, we have a toy example that shows each word encoded as an embedding with 3 values, usually, this will contain many more values, but this is for ease of visualization.

 To look at two words in this example sequence, we can use a 2x3 convolutional kernel.
 The kernel weights are placed on top of two word embeddings; in this case, the downwards-direction represents time, so, the word “movie” comes right after “good” in this short sequence.
 The kernel weights and embedding values are multiplied in pairs and then summed to get a **single output value** of 0.54.